Bowmark AIBroadcastDocs

 4.1 No guarantee of accuracy.
 The Output is generated by automated systems and large language models observing third-party sites that change without notice.
 The Output may be inaccurate, incomplete, outdated, or wrong, and following it may produce unintended results.

 4.2 Output is derived from third-party content you do not control.
-Cheatsheets are synthesized from content on Indexed Sites.
+Output is retrieved from content on Target Sites.
 That content is outside our control and may include text, markup, metadata, or instructions placed there by the site operator or by third parties.

 4.3 Risk of injected, adversarial, or malicious content.
 Because Output is derived from third-party sites, it may contain, reflect, or be influenced by adversarial, deceptive, injected, or malicious content (including but not limited to prompt-injection content, instructions designed to manipulate an AI system, or instructions that, if executed, could cause harm).
 We do not warrant that Output is free of such content, and we cannot detect or remove all such content.